David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </p>

 <p align="justify">
-By analyzing the table and the data correlation chart:
+By analysing the table and the data correlation chart:
 </p>

 <ul align="justify">